Group testing for overlapping communities: Introduction

 In this paper, we build group testing algorithms around an idea ``whose time has come": we propose to leverage a known community structure to make group testing more efficient.
 Although traditionally the work in group testing assumes ``independent" infections, we note that today it is totally feasible to keep track of community structure - several apps are already doing so \cite{TrackingCommunity-1,TrackingCommunity-Google}.
 Moreover, our approach is well aligned with the need for independent grassroots testing (schools testing their students, companies their workers) where the community structure is explicit (shared classrooms, shared common spaces).

 We find that taking into account the community structure can reduce the number of tests we need significantly below the well known combinatorial bound \cite{GroupTestingMonograph}, the best we can hope for when not taking this structure into account.
 Moreover, it enlarges the regime where group testing can offer benefits over individual testing.
-Indeed, a limitation of group testing is that it does not offer benefits when $\nDef$ grows linearly with~$\nItems$~\cite{LinBndIndv2,LinBndIndv-3-Ungar-1960}.
+Indeed, a limitation of group testing is that it does not offer benefits when \pavlos{the number of infected people} grows linearly with the size of the population considered~\cite{LinBndIndv2,LinBndIndv-3-Ungar-1960}.
 Taking into account the community structure allows to identify and remove from the population large groups of infected members, thus reducing their proportion and converting a linear to a sparse regime identification.
-However, we also find that, although our algorithms do not need assume knowledge of the infection probabilities, they do need to correctly know the community structure, and in particular, the community overlaps: not taking into account the overlaps (assuming communities are disconnected) can deteriorate the performance.
+However, we also find that, although our algorithms do not require exact knowledge of the infection probabilities, they do need to correctly know the community structure, and in particular, the community overlaps: not taking into account the overlaps (assuming communities are disconnected) can deteriorate the performance.
 Our main contributions include:\\ $\bullet$ We derive a lower bound on the number of tests, that generalizes the counting bound~\cite{GroupTestingMonograph} to overlapping communities.\\ $\bullet$ We propose a new adaptive algorithm that requires fewer tests than traditional adaptive algorithms to recover the infection status of all individuals without error.\\ $\bullet$ We propose two nonadaptive algorithms that leverage the community structure to improve reliability over traditional nonadaptive testing.
-One leverages the structure at the encoder side with a novel test design, while the other one accounts for it at the decoder side with a new decoding algorithm that is based on loopy belief propagation and is generic enough to work on any structure.
+One leverages the structure at the encoder side with a novel test design, while the other one accounts for it at the decoder side with a new decoding algorithm that is based on loopy belief propagation (LBP) and is generic enough to work on any structure.

 The paper is organized as follows: we give known results in~\Cref{sec:back}, our model in~\Cref{sec:notation}, the lower bound in \Cref{sec:lower-bounds}, and non-adaptive algorithms in \Cref{section-algorithm,sec:LBP}.
 Our numerical evaluation is in \Cref{section-experiments}.